tim-s-ccs/ts-ccs-frontend/docs/contributing/coding-standards/nunjucks-api.md

 We should use **camelCase** for naming options.

 If a component depends on another component, we group the options for the dependent component inside an object, where the name of the object is the name of the component using **camelCase** convention.
 In case of ambiguity we prefix the component name.

+*The examples are from GOV.UK Frontend as we do not have a component from CCS Components that uses this convention yet.*

 Example of a component depending on another component
 ```